Build a Web Crawler in Python

 scrapy crawl tutsplus -o yonewdata.csv -t csv

-Good eye.
-The crawler we just built is not recursive, meaning it will only investigate the root page we gave it -https://www.packtpub.com/- without adding new links to index.
+Our little scraper is only indexing the root url.
+In other words,the crawler we just built is not recursive.
+It will only investigate the root page we gave it -https://www.packtpub.com/- without adding new links to index.

 Now lets add the following to the original code in the spiderman.py file: